Monthly Tech-Tip from Tony Hansen SignUp

 Making our own kilns posts using a hand extruder

 Posts don't need to have thermal shock resistance like shelves do.
 And they don't need to be as refractory.
-And they don't require powerful pressing equipment to make them.
-More information coming soon.
+They don’t require tensile strength.
+And they don't require powerful pressing or extruding equipment to make them.
+Any potter who is mixing glazes or clay bodies already has the materials to make them.

 Related Information